ashutoshtiwari13/ashutoshtiwari13/README.md

 ## I'm a AI/ML Research aficionado and a self-taught programmer

-- 🌱 I’m currently a AI research and design graduate student at UC Berkeley.
+- 🌱 I’m currently an AI research and design graduate student at Universtity of California Berkeley
-- 👯 Primary areas of research are Applied Machine Learning for Data and management, Natural Language Processing and RL for Robotics.
+- 👯 Primary areas of research are Applied Machine Learning for Data Management, NLP, AI and RL for Robotics and automation
-- 🥅 Extensive expereince working as a Senior Data Scientist on several industry research and enterprise projects
+- 🥅 Have extensive AI/ML experience working as a senior Data Scientist on several industry research and enterprise projects
 - ⚡ Fun fact 1: I love to create pencil Potraits, Illustrations and digital art.
 [Here](https://ashutoshartworld.wordpress.com/)
 - ⚡ Fun fact 2: I love to create Remixes/mashups and new music [Here](https://exoduashutosh.hubhopper.com/)